Once you insert a SmartArt graphic

 Ribbon: the SmartArt Tools

-Design and the SmartArt Tools Format tabs (highlighted in red within
+Design and the SmartArt Tools Format tabs (highlighted in blue within Figure 2).

 Figure 2: SmartArt Tools Design and Format tabs on the Ribbon

 - Just select any individual shape within the SmartArt graphic and click the SmartArt Tools Design tab

 on the Ribbon (refer to Figure 2 above).